By using our website, you agree to our use of cookies (Visit our privacy policy).

-Video game voice overs have only become popular in the recent history of voice acting, but they already make up a substantial portion of the market.
+Video games are a relatively new field for voice acting, but they already make up a substantial portion of the market.

-In this article, we’ll cover the history of video game voice acting and its growth in the 2000s and 2010s.
+In this article, we’ll cover the history of video games and the rise of video game voice acting in the last twenty years or so.

 Finally, we’ll cover everything you need to know about hiring a professional voice actor for your own game.